haotian-liu/LLaVA/README.md

     --output-file vqa/results/ScienceQA/test_llava-13b_output.json \
     --output-result vqa/results/ScienceQA/test_llava-13b_result.json \
 ```

-Alternatively, you may evaluate this with multiple GPUs, and concatenate the generated jsonl files.
-Please refer to our script for [batch evaluation](scripts/sqa_eval_batch.sh) and [results gathering](scripts/sqa_eval_gather.sh).

 For reference, we attach our prediction file `test_llava-13b_result.json` [here](llava/eval/table/results/test_sqa_llava_13b_v0.json) for comparison when reproducing our results, as well as for further analysis in detail.